sehr-abrar/restaurant-online-presence-redesign/research/user-personas.md

 Software Engineer

 ### Context of Use
-Michael is exploring new restaurants in his area.
+Bilal is exploring new restaurants in his area.
 He is not necessarily looking to order immediately but wants to learn more about the restaurant before deciding whether it is worth visiting or ordering from.

 He tends to value information, credibility, and presentation when evaluating new places.